 Today, we continue Part 2 (see Part 1 here) of our interview with Charlie, an experienced Harvard grad who took an unusual path into healthcare consulting, yet leveraged his experience and hard prep work into an offer at Putnam.
 Enjoy!

-PS: If you would like to have a 1:1 conversation with Jenny Rae or one of our other ex-MBB consultants about your consulting career prospects, be sure to schedule a Power Half Hour today!
+PS: If you would like to have a 1:1 conversation with one of our ex-MBB consultants about your consulting career prospects, be sure to schedule a one-on-one coaching session today!

 Well, are there any specific questions that you have is you are heading into final round about the different firms’ processes, or anything that’s remaining that you would just be interested in having some insight on?

 I think I have the idea of the final-round process down, where there is the screening portion, and then you come in and you try to view the culture of the company and meet the interviewers, and you already may be connected with some people inside the firm which will help you a lot.
 They’ll be able to tell you a bit more about the culture of the firm and what they do.